 Hearing Devices and Mobility Assistance Carts are available.
 Please inquire at the church office.
 Parking for disabled individuals is available at the east and south entrances of the building.
 The elevator is located just inside the east entrance.
 If you have other special needs please let us know and we will do our best to accommodate you.

 Parking is available in the lot behind the Combs Chapel north of the main building.
 In addition, on Sunday mornings parking is available in the east and west lanes of northbound Ward Parkway.
 You may also park along residential streets near the church.
 Cars parked on Ward Parkway and on residential streets should be moved by 12:30 p.m.

 Parking for individuals with disabilities is available in lots on the east and south sides of the building.

 How to Become a Member

 We are excited to welcome you to the Country Club Christian Church family.
-The best way to begin your journey toward membership is by attending a Guest Information Luncheon.
+The best way to begin your journey toward membership is by attending a Guest Gathering.
 You’ll learn about our denomination, the history of our congregation and you’ll get to meet some of our staff and current members too.
-These luncheons are held every two months.
+These gatherings are held every two months.
 New Members are welcomed into the life of the church every month on New Member Sundays.
 If you have further questions please schedule a time to talk with one of our ministers by contacting Barbara George or calling our church office at 816-333-4917.
 Our staff will be glad to answer any questions you have about the church and help you begin your faith journey.